 Place the bean sprouts in a container or a Ziploc bag lined with a paper towel, seal it, and refrigerate.

 The sprouts are typically consumed raw, but other bean sprouts can withstand cooking heat for alfalfa sprouts (which will end up like mush when cooked).

 How to make bean sprouts that don't taste bitter

 I've read numerous online complaints that the bean sprouts cooked at home tasted bitter.
 And that the stir-fried bean sprouts were not as crisp and soft as the ones served at outdoor eateries.

 So, what is the solution to the problem?

 If you would like the sprouts of beans not to taste bitter, ensure that you don't place them next to the window with direct sunlight while in the process of sprouting.
 It's better to lay the jar or the container under the sink or cover them with a black plastic bag.

 Easy way to sprout mung beans sprout in a strainer

-First, prepare the materials needed, like a large black plastic bag, a double-layer vegetable basket that filters water.
-Of course, don’t overlook the most vital ingredient, the mung bean.
+First, prepare the materials needed, like a large black plastic bag and a double-layer vegetable basket that filters water.
+Of course, don't overlook the most vital ingredient, the mung bean.

-If no strainer basket is available, it’s acceptable to use pierced mineral beverages and water bottles.
+If no strainer basket is available, using pierced mineral beverages and water bottles is acceptable.
 But avoid using oil bottles.
-The oil container could hinder the growth of beans sprouts.
+The oil container could hinder the growth of bean sprouts.